Rembrandt Perfected

 SAMUEL MORSE, male, mid to late 40s, American, an accomplished fine

-artist and inventor.
+artist and inventor, ambitious, stubborn.

 FRANCOIS FAUCHEUX, male, 30s to 40s, French, a working class guy who